JampaUchoa/the-art-of-engineering-management/_chapters/1_should-you-become-an-engineering-manager.md

 ### Staff Engineer

 If the challenges above make management seem unappealing, consider pursuing the Staff Engineer path.
-Keep in mind, however, that these roles are even scarcer than management positions, with a typical ratio closer to one Staff+ engineer for every ten engineers, rather than one manager for every five.
+Keep in mind, however, that Staff+ roles are often even scarcer than management positions.
+It's not uncommon to see ratios closer to **one Staff+ engineer for every ten or more engineers**, depending on the organization's needs.

 Even as a Staff Engineer, your focus will extend beyond just coding.
 Much of the technical leadership content in this book, such as the "Programming Pillar" chapter, is relevant, as technical strategy often becomes a shared responsibility between Staff engineers and managers.
 Skills like conducting 1:1s and giving effective feedback (covered in later chapters) are also crucial for Staff roles, so those chapters are worth reading too.